 1. Understand how assisted living is charged.

 What is assisted living?
-Well, it’s a home that offers help with ADL, a variety of amenities, and some light medical care.
+Well, it’s a home that offers help with ADLs, a variety of amenities, and some light medical care.
 That’s actually a lot of services!
 So, you should expect to pay for it all.
 There are generally two ways assisted living is charged: a la carte and all-inclusive.

 An a la carte bill will be itemized.
 It will usually include monthly rent (room and board), care service fees, medication management, medical assistance, and other housekeeping or repair services.
 Charges for some recreational activities may also show up here.
 When moving into a facility that uses an a la carte structure, be sure to ask what’s offered and for how much, so you can budget accordingly!